LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 </figcaption>
 </figure>

-A product that combines a low floor with a high ceiling is the unicorn of general purpose creator tools.
+A product that combines a low floor with a high ceiling is the unicorn of creator tools.
 Therefore, most product work in creator tools centers around either **reducing the floor** (making things *easier*), or **increasing the ceiling** (making things *possible*).
 Which one of the two takes priority depends on various factors (user research, product philosophy, strategy etc.), and could differ by product area or even by feature.